plblum/jivs/README.md

     getIssuesFound(group?): null | IssueFound[];
 }
 ```
-<a name="configuringvalidationmanger"></a>
+<a name="configuringvalidationmanger"></a><a name="builder_and_vmconfig"></a>
-### Configuring the Validation Manager
+### Configuring the Validation Manager: The Builder API
 > Please visit "<a href="#configuringjivs">Configuring Jivs</a>" for an overview of the process.

-The ValidationManager is configured by passing the `Builder object` ("Builder API") or `ValidationManagerConfig object` into its constructor.
+The ValidationManager is configured by passing the `Builder object` (`ValidationManagerConfigBuilder class`) or `ValidationManagerConfig object` into its constructor.
+Ultimately, the ValidationManager uses the ValidationManagerConfig object.
+The `Builder object` gives you the **Builder API**, which helps prepare a ValidationManagerConfig object in an easier syntax.

-`ValidationManagerConfig object` provides a list of Value Host configurations, services, the last stateful data, and numerous callbacks to ValidationManager.
-However, you don't often work with it directly.

-Instead, you use the Builder API, which provides code to help you build the Value Host configurations.

-> "Builder API" and "Builder object" are the same thing.
-They are instances of the `ValidationManagerConfigBuilder class`

 Let's look an example using both techniques.
 First directly modifying ValidationManagerConfig.
 ```ts